Prado copy of Mona Lisa provides self-evident proof of secret code

-Proof of the Mona Lisa Code was presented in Rome by Scott Lund on the date 9/10/11.
+Proof of the Mona Lisa Code was presented in Rome by Scott Lund on September 10, 2011.
 At 3 p.m.
-Lund briefly addressed a crowd of people gathered near the ancient Colosseum, then led them to the tune of a bagpiper across the Tiber river to the top of the Janiculum hill.
+Lund addressed a crowd of people gathered near the ancient Colosseum, then led them to the tune of a bagpiper across the Tiber river to the top of the Janiculum hill.
 There he identified the Tempietto of Bramante as the site where Leonardo had his vision for the Mona Lisa.
 International coverage of the event included major Italian media such as La Repubblica, Il Tempo, La Stampa, and AGI.
-This discovery is waiting for a response from the Royal Academy of Spain in Rome (Real Academia de Espana en Roma), where the Tempietto is located.

 The greatest secret in art history was declared by Scott Lund in Rome on 9/10/11.
-It was revealed to be an ingenious optical trick that Leonardo da Vinci used to transform the viewer of the Mona Lisa into the pagan Sun god Janus who looks in opposite directions simultaneously.
+It was revealed to be an ingenious optical trick that Leonardo da Vinci used to transform the viewer of the Mona Lisa into the two-faced Roman Sun-god Janus, who looks in opposite directions simultaneously.